Johngtka/BioMagnetic-app/README.md

 Run `npm run build` to build the project.
 This process will trigger 3 processes:

 -   prebuild where the varsion number will be adjusted, new tag will be created
 -   build process -> ng build
-- post build where changes will be push to the branch.
+-   post build where changes will be push to the branch and dist codebase will be push to github-pages.

 The build artifacts will be stored in the `dist/sana` directory.

+You can view the latest project version visiting: https://johngtka.github.io/Biomagnethick-app/about

 ## Running unit tests